 Jesus’ Birth in Bethlehem

-8In the same region there were some shepherds staying out in the fields and keeping watch over their flock by night.
-9And an angel of the Lord suddenly stood before them, and the glory of the Lord shone around them; and they were terribly frightened.
-10But the angel said to them, “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people; 11for today in the city of David there has been born for you a Savior, who is Christ the Lord.
-12This will be a sign for you: you will find a baby wrapped in cloths and lying in a manger.”
-13And suddenly there appeared with the angel a multitude of the heavenly host praising God and saying,
+8In the same region there were shepherds staying out in the fields, keeping watch over their flock by night.
+9And an angel of the Lord suddenly stood before them, and the glory of the Lord flashed and shone around them, and they were terribly frightened.
+10But the angel said to them, “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people.
+11For this day in the city of David there has been born for you a Savior, who is Christ the Lord (the Messiah).
+12And this will be a sign for you [by which you will recognize Him]: you will find a Baby wrapped in [swaddling] cloths and lying in a manger.”
+13Then suddenly there appeared with the angel a multitude of the heavenly host (angelic army) praising God and saying,

-15When the angels had gone away from them into heaven, the shepherds began saying to one another, “Let us go straight to Bethlehem then, and see this thing that has happened which the Lord has made known to us.”
-16So they came in a hurry and found their way to Mary and Joseph, and the baby as He lay in the manger.
-17When they had seen this, they made known the statement which had been told them about this Child.
-18And all who heard it wondered at the things which were told them by the shepherds.
-19But Mary treasured all these things, pondering them in her heart.
-20The shepherds went back, glorifying and praising God for all that they had heard and seen, just as had been told them.
+15When the angels had gone away from them into heaven, the shepherds began saying one to another, “Let us go straight to Bethlehem, and see this [wonderful] thing that has happened which the Lord has made known to us.”
+16So they went in a hurry and found their way to Mary and Joseph, and the Baby as He lay in the manger.
+17And when they had seen this, they made known what had been told them about this Child, 18and all who heard it were astounded and wondered at what the shepherds told them.
+19But Mary treasured all these things, giving careful thought to them and pondering them in her heart.
+20The shepherds returned, glorifying and praising God for all that they had heard and seen, just as it had been told them.

 Jesus Presented at the Temple

-21And when eight days had passed, before His circumcision, His name was then called Jesus, the name given by the angel before He was conceived in the womb.
+21At the end of eight days, when He was to be circumcised, He was named Jesus, the name given [to Him] by the angel [Gabriel] before He was conceived in the womb.

-22And when the days for their purification according to the law of Moses were completed, they brought Him up to Jerusalem to present Him to the Lord 23(as it is written in the Law of the Lord, “Every firstborn male that opens the womb shall be called holy to the Lord”), 24and to offer a sacrifice according to what was said in the Law of the Lord, “A pair of turtledoves or two young pigeons.”
+22And when the time for their purification came [that is, the mother’s purification and the baby’s dedication] according to the Law of Moses, they brought Him up to Jerusalem to present Him to the Lord [set apart as the Firstborn] 23(as it is written in the Law of the Lord, “Every firstborn male that opens the womb shall be called holy [set apart and dedicated] to the Lord)” 24and [they came also] to offer a sacrifice according to what is said in the Law of the Lord [to be appropriate for a family of modest means], “a pair of turtledoves or two young pigeons.”

-25And there was a man in Jerusalem whose name was Simeon; and this man was righteous and devout, looking for the consolation of Israel; and the Holy Spirit was upon him.
-26And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord’s Christ.
-27And he came in the Spirit into the temple; and when the parents brought in the child Jesus, to carry out for Him the custom of the Law, 28then he took Him into his arms, and blessed God, and said,
+25Now there was a man in Jerusalem whose name was Simeon; and this man was righteous and devout [carefully observing the divine Law], and looking for the Consolation of Israel; and the Holy Spirit was upon him.
+26It had been revealed to him by the Holy Spirit that he would not die before he had seen the Lord’s Christ (the Messiah, the Anointed).
+27Prompted by the Spirit, he came into the temple [enclosure]; and when the parents brought in the child Jesus, to do for Him the custom required by the Law, 28Simeon took Him into his arms, and blessed and praised and thanked God, and said,

-29“Now Lord, You are releasing Your bond-servant to depart in peace,
+29“Now, Lord, You are releasing Your bond-servant to leave [this world] in peace,

 According to Your word;